 From Taos: Take NM 522 north past the village of Questa.
 6 miles past Questa take a right at a sign to El Rito.
 Go just under a mile to where the road turns (at a house) to dirt.
 Veer right and then climb up the steep road for just under a mile farther.
 High clearance is helpful.
 At the T-junction, go right, and continue for 0.2 miles a small parking and the trailhead on the left.

 The trailhead is an ok place to camp.
 Don't drink the water from the stream without treating it, livestock are upstream.
+There is a spring up the drainage on the east side of the dome.

 Approach: The trail climbs through the pine forest and soon meets a beautiful creek.
 In early season, the trail may be flooded by the creek in some places, but should not be a problem.
 As the trail gets steeper, the dome is obvious on the left.
 Stay on the trail until about level with the base, then traverse left to the base of the rock.
 This will take 45 minutes or so.